jaspector

 State law requires inspections within three working days of request, and footer inspections within one working day.

-Typical inspection sequence: Foundation prior to pour, rough-in/framing, final inspection, plus an extra slab inspection for slabs other than monolith pour.
+Typical sequence: Foundation prior to pour, rough-in/framing, final inspection, plus an extra slab inspection for slabs other than monolith pour.
 Plumbing and mechanical inspections are also required for state residential permits.

 One reinspection is free per permit.
 Additional reinspections cost $100 each.

-Do I need a building permit in Decatur, TN?
+01 Do I need a building permit in Decatur, TN?

 Decatur states that before you build, you should contact the office to find out requirements.
 For residential builds, a Zoning Compliance Permit is required.
 For commercial or industrial construction, planning commission approval is required.
 Separately, the SFMO requires a residential building permit within Decatur city limits.

-How much does a building permit cost in Decatur, TN?
+02 How much does a building permit cost in Decatur, TN?

+Building permit fees in Decatur, TN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Local residential Zoning Compliance Permit fee is $125.00.
 State residential permit minimum is $100 for construction costs $0 to $5,000..
 Fees are calculated as: Local zoning compliance fee is flat.
 State residential permit fees are valuation-based..
 Plan check fee: No separate public city plan check fee found.
 State residential permit fees include the permit fee and, if applicable, additional plumbing/HVAC and slab inspection fees..

-How do I apply for a building permit in Decatur, TN?
+03 How do I apply for a building permit in Decatur, TN?

-1. Contact the Decatur office at 423-334-5716 to confirm requirements for the specific project.
+To apply for a building permit in Decatur, TN, follow these steps: 1.
+Contact the Decatur office at 423-334-5716 to confirm requirements for the specific project.
 2. Determine whether the project is residential, commercial, or industrial.
 3. For residential work, apply for the local Zoning Compliance Permit with Shawn Roberts by email or in person at the Municipal Building.
 4. For commercial or industrial construction, obtain Decatur Municipal Planning Commission approval.
 5. If the project is in a state residential permit area, purchase the Tennessee residential building permit through CORE or an issuing agent.
 6. Complete inspections through the state SFMO process.

-How long does it take to get a building permit in Decatur, TN?
+04 How long does it take to get a building permit in Decatur, TN?

-What work is exempt from building permits in Decatur, TN?
+05 What work is exempt from building permits in Decatur, TN?

-How do I schedule a building inspection in Decatur, TN?
+06 How do I schedule a building inspection in Decatur, TN?

-Inspections can be scheduled via: State inspections are scheduled through CORE or by email to SFMO.permits-licensing@tn.gov with the permit number and ready date..
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Decatur, TN via: State inspections are scheduled through CORE or by email to SFMO.permits-licensing@tn.gov with the permit number and ready date..

-Other cities in Meigs County
+Other jurisdictions in Meigs County.

-View all Meigs County jurisdictions →
+All Meigs County jurisdictions →